iains/gcj/gcc/doc/gccint/control-flow-graph/edges.rst

   Exception handling edges represent possible control transfers from a trapping instruction to an exception handler.
 The definition of 'trapping' varies.
-In C++, only function calls can throw, but for Ada exceptions like division by zero or segmentation fault are defined and thus each instruction possibly throwing this kind of exception needs to be handled as control flow instruction.
+In C++, only function calls can throw, but for Java and Ada, exceptions like division by zero or segmentation fault are defined and thus each instruction possibly throwing this kind of exception needs to be handled as control flow instruction.
 Exception edges have the ``EDGE_ABNORMAL`` and ``EDGE_EH`` flags set.